ChristofferNissen/helmper/README.md

 Helmper utilizes well known configuration options to interact with registries.

-When using the Helm SDK, Helmper will utilize the file defined by `HELM_REGISTRY_CONFIG` for picking up authentication credentials for registries.
+When using the Helm SDK, Helmper will utilize the file defined by `HELM_REGISTRY_CONFIG` for picking up authentication credentials for registries

 When Helmper is using Oras for interacting with OCI artifacts, Oras utilizes the [Docker credentials helper](https://pkg.go.dev/oras.land/oras-go/v2@v2.5.0/registry/remote/credentials), which will look in the system keychain, `$DOCKER_CONFIG/config.json` (if set) or `$HOME/.docker/config.json` file for picking up authentication credentials for all registries.